shortbloke/Arduino_SNMP_Manager/README.md

 # SNMP Manager For ESP8266/ESP32/Arduino (and more)

-An SNMP Manager for Arduino and similar MCU.
+An SNMP Manager for ESP, Arduino and similar MCU.
 Providing simple SNMP Get-Request support for specified OIDs.

 The library supports: